Rafraud/TrelloCardCreator/README.md

 #Known Issues
 Entering a non existent list name and then entering a correct one after will cause an error, for some reason the app isn't pulling the json information correctly on the second try

+Next step is finding a way to grab user board and card by name instead of url